MichaelCWalsh7/Milestone-Project-2/README.md

     - When I go back to this project after assessment, the plan is to create a list of swear words & slurs that are inappropriate for children, and disallow them from the game if 'Family Friendly Mode' is activated.

 - Dyslexic Friendly Mode
     - As a word/vocabulary game, the project has a lot of merit as a learning tool.
-I live in the south of Spain, and many of my friends who live here locally who have English as a second language, said the gamne was a good test of vocabulary.
+I live in the south of Spain, and many of my friends who live here locally who have English as a second language, said the game was a good test of vocabulary.
     - Thinking about their advice made me consider the merits of the game for younger learners, and how it could be made even more accessible as an educative tool.
     - There has been a lot of advances in recent times for people who suffer from dyslexia, such as [this font developed by Christian Boer](https://www.dyslexiefont.com/en/typeface/), amongst others.
     - When I return to the app after development, the plan is to have a toggle switch that will change all of the text in the app to a more dyslexic friendly font.

 - Other languages
-    - Another goal that got pushed to stretch due to time was the option of having other lagnuages available.
+    - Another goal that got pushed to stretch due to time was the option of having other languages available.
     - The free dicitonary API that I use has a few other languages included in it, Spanish, Italian, German etc.
     - While having the dictionary API call words in other languages isn't too hard, (nor is adding the letter buttons from non-English alphabets) the plan for other languages is more ambitious than that.
     - The plan, when the lagnuage setting is changed is to take the user to a whole new page where rules, messages, offcanvas, everything will be in the language selected.